641krishna/641krishna/README.md

 :handshake: I'm looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.

-:speech_balloon: **Ask me about :** Data Structures and Algorithms, JavaScript, React and MongoDb
+:speech_balloon: **Ask me about :** Data Structures and Algorithms, JavaScript, React and MongoDb, Express, Node JS, Redux.

 :goal_net: **2022 Goals :**  More than just coding, I love building applications and solving real world problems.